 Maude married “Uncle Ord” on 13 September 1901 in Hancock County, Indiana.
 Uncle Ord was my maternal grandmother’s uncle, son of George and Sarah (JOHNSON) KUHN, and grandson of Coonrod and Barbara (RADABAUGH) COON and Thomas and Rachel (JOHNSON) JOHNSON.

-25 June 1902 18 June 1902, Maude gave birth to a Julia Louise Kuhn, their baby girl, during a cyclone that morning a week before the cyclone in Wilkinson, Indiana.
-Their granddaughter said that she gave birth under the dining room table.*
+25 June 1902 18 June 1902, Maude gave birth to a Julia Louise Kuhn, their baby girl, during a cyclone that morning a week before the cyclone in Wilkinson, Indiana.*

 That cyclone was massive.
 It tore through and destroyed thousands of acres of crops and caused hundreds of thousands of dollars in damage.
 It was a remnant of what is now called “Hurricane Two” of the 1902 Atlantic hurricane season in the United States.